zbynekdrlik/obs-yt-player/README.md

 5. Click "Sync Playlist Now" to manually update the playlist
 6. Switch to your scene to begin random playback
 7. Switch away from scene to automatically stop playback

+### Nested Scene Usage (v3.3.0+)

+The YouTube player scene can be included as a source within other scenes:

+1. Create your YouTube player scene as described above
+2. In another scene, add a Scene source and select your YouTube player scene
+3. Videos will automatically play when the parent scene is active
+4. Hide/show the nested scene source to control playback
+5. Supports multiple nesting levels (scene within scene within scene)

+This is perfect for:
+- Multi-camera productions with YouTube content
+- Picture-in-picture layouts
+- Complex streaming setups
+- Dynamic scene compositions

 ## Metadata Extraction System